 Boat Trips in Iceland

-Check the Best Boat Tours in Iceland
+Check the Best Boat Trips in Iceland

 Exploring Iceland by boat is one of the most memorable ways to experience the raw beauty of our coastline.
-From dramatic sea cliffs and hidden fjords to glacial lagoons and volcanic islands, boat tours give you a front-row seat to some of the country’s most striking natural wonders—all from the water.
+From dramatic sea cliffs and hidden fjords to glacial lagoons and volcanic islands, boat tours give you a front-row seat to some of the country’s most striking natural wonders: all from the water.

 One of the must-do experiences here in the southeast is a boat ride through Jökulsárlón Glacier Lagoon.
 As you drift among massive icebergs that have calved from Vatnajökull, Europe’s largest glacier, you’ll be surrounded by surreal blue hues and breathtaking mountain backdrops.
-Just a short walk away, Diamond Beach dazzles with chunks of glacial ice glittering like gemstones against black volcanic sand—a sight you won’t forget.
+Just a short walk away, Diamond Beach dazzles with chunks of glacial ice glittering like gemstones against black volcanic sand, a sight you won’t forget.

 Most Common Questions About Boat Trips in Iceland